To contact Technical Support, please call 1-201-403-2900 or 1-201-488-1111 or send an email.

 The maximum width and height is 6,000 pixels.

 Yes!
-The center of the floor plan will have a solid golden location marker.
+The center of the floor plan has a solid golden location marker.
 Press, hold and move this marker to the desired position.
-Once you take the 360° image, the golden marker will change to a 360° marker.
+Once you take a 360 image, the gold marker will change to a 360 marker.
 If necessary, move the golden marker and repeat this process.

 Yes!
 For iOS, press and hold the location marker then tap edit marker.
 For Android, tap the marker then tap the marker name.
 Tap Edit Marker to change the marker icon.
 This is ideal for showing the actual orientation of a 2D image.